mRs-/Black-Friday-Deals/README.md

 A powerful inventory tracker app for home and business, available on iOS and iPadOS (with macOS support coming soon).
 Easily organize, categorize, and locate items in seconds.

+### 💸 [Milestones - Project Management]([https://apps.apple.com/us/app/project-planner-milestones/id6737195092) - 50% OFF all plans, including lifetime, no code needed

+Divide projects into milestones and track your progress, the ideal app for indie developers, made by an indie developer

 ## Video Software
 ### 💸 [FaceScreen](https://apps.apple.com/app/id6702028512) - 50% OFF on the App Store, no code needed